Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 The real game-changer was the computer.
 In the 1960s, long before the personal computer was a household item, the University of Illinois developed a remarkable system called PLATO (Programmed Logic for Automatic Teaching Operations).
 Running on a mainframe computer with students accessing it via bright orange plasma-screen terminals, PLATO was astonishingly ahead of its time.
 It featured forums, message boards, email, chat rooms, and sophisticated instructional lessons—the very building blocks of modern online courses.

 This paved the way for the first fully online course, offered in 1984 by the University of Toronto.
-Students in this pioneering class interacted with their professor and each other entirely through a computer conferencing system.
-However, it was the birth of the World Wide Web in the early 1990s that truly blew the doors open.
-The internet created a global, accessible, and interconnected framework that would allow online education to finally realize its full potential.
+However, it was the birth of the World Wide Web in the early 1990s that truly blew the doors open, creating a global framework that would allow online education to finally realize its full potential.

 The Dot-Com Boom and the Rise of the LMS

 The late 1990s and early 2000s were a period of digital frenzy.
 As the internet became commercialized, so did education.
 This era saw the birth of the Learning Management System (LMS), a software platform designed to deliver, track, and manage online courses.
-Systems like Blackboard and Moodle became the digital backbone of universities and corporations, providing a standardized space for syllabi, assignments, quizzes, and discussion boards.
-The LMS organized the chaos, creating a structured and replicable model for e-learning and setting the stage for the next massive disruption.
+Systems like Blackboard and Moodle became the digital backbone of universities and corporations, creating a structured and replicable model for e-learning.

 The MOOC Tsunami and the Democratization of Knowledge